GlareDB/glaredb.github.io/reference/sql-commands/copy-to.md

 ### Copying files to the Delta table format

-Queries can be copied to Delta tables by passing in an absolute path to a blank directory (which will become the Delta table).
+Queries can be copied to Delta tables by passing in an absolute path to a blank directory, which will become the Delta table.
+This directory must already exist and not have any delta tables currently in it.
+If you would like to append to an existing table, you can use [`INSERT INTO`].

 ```shell
 # Make a blank directory to receive the Delta table